 Consult your physician if you have a medical condition that limits your sodium consumption, such as heart, liver or kidney disease.

-A: Bismuth subsalicylate (Pepto Bismol®) is generally fine to take.
+Bismuth subsalicylate (aka Pepto Bismol®) is generally fine to take.
 It has soothing and anti-inflammatory effects.
-But be aware that it will turn your stool to black due to the bismuth.
-(This is normal but can be alarming if you’re not expecting it!)
+Dr. Lee says to remember that it is likely to turn your stool black due to certain chemicals it contains.
+(While it can be alarming if you’re not expecting it, this is normal.)

 As for diarrhea medication, Dr. Lee advises letting nature run its course.